 We recommend PowerPoint as the format to use as it allows lecturers to modify the slides for their needs, but other software / format such as PDF etc. can be used.

-Audioslides or normal PowerPoint (PPT) presentation
+Audio-slides or normal PowerPoint (PPT) presentation

 Slides can be done in PowerPoint or a similar software.
 Presentations can be submitted as simple slides or as audio slides (i.e., with recorded speech).
 Audio slides have the advantage that they bring the expert into the classroom.
 As such, students will not only learn about studies by the experts, but also listen to them, making it a more personal experience.
 To record audio in PowerPoint, simply choose the option “Insert Audio” and then “Record Sound” or use the function “Record Slide Show”.
 The lecturers using these slides then have the option to either use your recorded speech or not (for example in case they do not use all of your slides).
 This is the reason why we recommend submitting PPTs with recorded audio (which lecturers can modify to their needs, including muting or deleting audio) and not video-recorded short presentations (using zoom or other software) which results in files the lecturers cannot modify to their individual needs.